PapiLer/Reforestation/README.md

-## People who don't eat gluten are really going against the grain.
+## Chances are if you' ve seen one shopping center, you've seen a mall.